Adika1630/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete directory
 Changing to the previous directory
-Script that list all fiels including hidden files of current directory. parent working directory and /boot directory Script that prints the file named in /tmp directory
+Script that list all fiels including hidden files of current directory. parent working directory and /boot directory Script that prints the file named in /tmp directory Creating a symbolic link at current working directory